arkb2023/aws-assignments/m8-case-study-1/README.md

 ### Solution Overview

-To fulfill the requirements, this solution adopts a modular, multi-tier infrastructure deployment using AWS CloudFormation.
-The solution includes provisioning of networking, security groups, EC2 instances, Route 53 hosted zone, and an RDS database.
+To fulfill the requirements, this solution adopts a modular, multi-tier infrastructure deployment using `AWS CloudFormation`.
+The solution includes provisioning of `networking` `security groups` `EC2 instances` `Route 53 hosted zone`, and an `RDS database`.
 All resources were tagged, parameterized, and validated across stacks.

 ### Project Repository Structure

-The repository is organized to support the solution approach by providing detailed documentation of configuration steps using AWS CloudFormation templates, along with a collection of screenshots that illustrate the key stages — from stack creation to validation and final stack cleanup.
+The repository is organized to support the solution approach by providing detailed documentation of configuration steps using `AWS CloudFormation templates` along with a collection of screenshots that illustrate the key stages — from stack creation to validation and final stack cleanup.

 ```bash
 $ tree